kevin7lou/sql-hadoop-vscode/README.md

-# hive-sql
+# Hadoop SQL in VSCode

-This extension provides Hive SQL support for VSCode.
+This extension provides Hive/Presto/Spark/(Impala) SQL language syntax highlighting support for Visual Studio Code

 It also provides some basic code snippets for operations such as creating a table, altering a table, or renaming columns.

 The language specification is from the [hive-sublime-text](https://github.com/glinmac/hive-sublime-text) project, with slight modifications by me.